 The Neonatal Intensive Care unit at Winchester Medical Center is the regions

-only level III NICU, able to take babies born as early as 25 weeks gestation
+only level III NICU, able to take premature babies of any gestational

 on the 2nd floor of the North Tower on the WMC campus.
 This new, state-of-the-art

 facility is one of only a few NICUs in the tri-state area to have private

 patient rooms to make it easier for babies and families to heal.
 There

 are 21 single rooms, 3 twin rooms and 1 triplet room for a total of 30 beds.